Fudgedotdotdot/Fudgedotdotdot.github.io/content/posts/phishing_infra/index.md

 ```

-This network configuration allows the gophish docker container to talk to the localhost port that redirects traffic towards the postfix server listening on the redirector server.
+This network configuration allows the gophish docker container to talk to *host.docker.internal*, which resolves to *172.18.0.1*, our iptable rule then redirects the traffic to the ssh local port forward that itself redirects traffic towards the postfix server listening on the redirector server.

 Using gophish this way allows us to send phishing emails using it's easy-to-use interface, and if we use the [Gophish](https://github.com/kgretzky/gophish) fork from **kgretzky**, we can even get statistics back from evilginx (email open, clicked link, submitted data).

-The admin interface on Gopish is accessible by running a local port forward with ssh like so : `ssh root@<ip> -L 8083:localhost:8083`
+The admin interface on gophish is accessible by running a local port forward with ssh like so : `ssh root@<ip> -L 8083:localhost:8083`

 ## Postfix configuration
-Postfix will be configured to support client TLS *(with STARTTLS)*, a catchall blackhole email address to prevent replies to our phishing emails from generating bounces that inform the user of the phishing attempt and finally generate DKIM keys and configure them automatically on DigitalOcean for an 10/10 mail score.
+Postfix will be configured to support client TLS *(with STARTTLS)*, a catchall blackhole email address to prevent replies to our phishing emails from generating bounces that inform the user of the phishing attempt and automatic DKIM keys generation and configuration by adding them automatically on DigitalOcean for an 10/10 mail score.

 I've forked [https://github.com/catatnight/docker-postfix](https://github.com/catatnight/docker-postfix) to add these additional features and pushed the image to [DockerHub](https://hub.docker.com/r/fudgedotdotdot/postfix).
 You can check out the modifications [here](https://github.com/Fudgedotdotdot/docker-postfix/blob/e6b8da74f5d42f4c4c7cc8a6e4f769df6b22174a/assets/install.sh).